eonk/dar_book/docs/05-inference.md

 What we have seen in this section is an illustration of various amazing facts associated with the central limit theorem.
 Most sample means are close to the population mean, very few are far away from the population mean, and on average, we get the right answer (i.e., the mean of the sample means is equal to the population mean).
 This is why statisticians say that the sample mean is an **unbiased** estimate of the population mean.

 How is this helpful?
 Well, it tells us we need large samples if we want to use samples to guess population parameters without being too far off.
-It also shows that although sampling introduces error (**sampling error**: the difference between the sample mean and the population mean), this error behaves in predictable ways (in most of the samples the error will be small, but it will be larger in some: following a normal distribution).
+It also shows that although sampling introduces error (**Sampling Error**: the difference between the sample mean and the population mean), this error behaves in predictable ways (in most of the samples the error will be small, but it will be larger in some: following a normal distribution).
 In the next section, we will see how we can use this to produce something called confidence intervals.

 If you want to further consolidate some of these concepts you may find [these videos](https://www.khanacademy.org/math/probability/statistics-inferential/sampling_distribution/v/central-limit-theorem) on sampling distributions from Khan Academy useful.